Israel will let Egypt deliver some aid to Gaza, as doctors struggle to treat hospital blast victims

 The Associated Press has not independently verified any of the claims or evidence released by the parties.

-Biden said Egypt’s president agreed to open the crossing and, to begin with, to let in 20 trucks with humanitarian aid.
+Biden said Egypt’s president agreed to open the crossing and to let in an initial group of 20 trucks with humanitarian aid.
 If Hamas confiscates aid, “it will end,” he said.
-White House officials said the aid would flow as early as Friday, once the roads are patched.
+The aid will start moving Friday at the earliest, White House officials said.

-At Rafah crossing, Gaza's only connection to Egypt, lines of trucks with aid have waited for days to enter.
-But the facility has only a limited capacity.
 Egypt must still repair the road across the border that was cratered by Israeli airstrikes.
+More than 200 trucks and some 3,000 tons of aid are positioned at or near Rafah crossing, Gaza's only connection to Egypt, ready to go through, said the head of the Red Crescent for North Sinai, Khalid Zayed.

-Supplies will eventually go in under supervision of the U.N., Egyptian Foreign Minister Sameh Shoukry told Al-Arabiya TV.
-He did not specify the number of trucks.
+Supplies will go in under supervision of the U.N., Egyptian Foreign Minister Sameh Shoukry told Al-Arabiya TV.
 Asked if foreigners and dual nationals seeking to leave would be let through, he said: “As long as the crossing is operating normally and the (crossing) facility has been repaired.”

 Israeli Prime Minister Benjamin Netanyahu’s office said the decision was approved after a request from Biden.
 It said Israel “will not thwart” deliveries of food, water or medicine from Egypt, as long as they are limited to civilians in the south of the Gaza Strip and don’t go to Hamas militants.
 The statement made no mention of badly needed fuel.

-Palestinian rocket attacks on Israel resumed Wednesday after a 12-hour lull, and Israeli strikes on Gaza continued, including on cities in the south that Israel had described as “safe zones” for civilians.
+Palestinian rocket attacks on Israel resumed Wednesday after a 12-hour lull.
+Israeli strikes on Gaza continued, including on cities in the south that Israel had described as “safe zones” for civilians.

 In his brief visit, Biden tried to strike a balance between showing U.S. support for Israel, while containing growing alarm among Arab allies.
 Upon his arrival, Biden embraced Netanyahu — and expressed concern for the suffering of Gaza’s civilians.